AvarianKnight/pma-voice/docs/state-getters/stateBagGetters.md

 local plyState = Player(source).state
-plyState:set('routingBucket', 1,--[[should be replicated to client]] true) -- sets the routing bucket to 1 -- You can also do this:
--- the main reason this isn't used in pma-voice is it doesn't show if you want it replicated. plyState.routingBucket = 1 -- this is the same as the line above
+plyState:set('routingBucket', 1,--[[should be replicated to client]] true) -- sets the routing bucket to 1 -- You can also do this: plyState.routingBucket = 1 -- this is the same as the line above
 ```